uol-makito/CSCK541.EMA.GroupB/README.md

 ## How to use?

 This application will execute using the dictionary object provided.
-However, should you wish to use a different data set or change the data type.
-Please locate the dictionary object on line 29 of the client.py file and make the necessary changes.
+However, should you wish to use a different data set or change the data type, please locate the dictionary object on line 29 of the client.py file and make the necessary changes.

 ```bash